• 4,000 firms

 Gender workforce diversity statistics in the United States

-• McKinsey shows promotion disparities.
-McKinsey’s Women in the Workplace 2023 reveals that for every 100 men promoted to manager, only 87 women advanced.
-The gap widens for women of color, as only 73 were promoted per 100 men.
+• McKinsey shows promotion gaps.
+In addition, McKinsey’s Women in the Workplace 2023 reveals that for every 100 men promoted to manager, only 87 women moved up.
+Notably, the gap widens for women of color, at just 73 per 100 men.

 Racial workforce diversity statistics in the United States

-• The U.S. Bureau of Labor Statistics shows current representation levels.
-The U.S. BLS notes that White Americans make up 76.5% of today’s workforce.
-Black or African American workers represent 12.8%, Asian workers 6.9%, and Hispanic or Latino workers 18.8%.
+• The U.S. Bureau of Labor Statistics shows current levels.
+In addition, the U.S. BLS notes that White Americans make up 76.5% of today’s workforce.
+Meanwhile, Black or African American workers make up 12.8%, Asian workers 6.9%, and Hispanic or Latino workers 18.8%.

-• Pew Research reveals racial inequities in workplace experiences.
-Pew Research finds that over 50% of Black workers believe their race limits workplace success, compared with 41% of Asian workers, 23% of Hispanic workers, and 18% of White workers.
+• Pew Research reveals racial gaps in workplace experience.
+Notably, Pew Research finds that over 50% of Black workers feel their race limits success at work.
+By contrast, that figure is 41% for Asian workers, 23% for Hispanic workers, and 18% for White workers.

 Religious workforce diversity statistics in the United States

-• Pew Research Center highlights America’s current religious makeup.
-The 2023–24 Religious Landscape Study reports that 62% of U.S. adults identify as Christian, including 40% Protestant, 19% Catholic, and 3% other Christian traditions.
+• Pew Research Center highlights America’s religious makeup.
+For example, the 2023 to 2024 Religious Landscape Study reports that 62% of U.S. adults identify as Christian.
+Notably, Pew says this share has held fairly steady since 2019.

-• Pew Research reveals differing perceptions of discrimination.
-Pew finds that Americans perceive varying levels of discrimination across religious and ethnic groups.
+• Pew Research reveals different views on discrimination.
+Meanwhile, Pew finds that Americans see varying levels of discrimination across groups.
+For instance, 44% say Muslims face a great deal of discrimination, while 40% say the same for Jews.

-Religion influences workplace experiences, and these numbers highlight the value of understanding diverse beliefs.
+So these numbers show the value of understanding diverse beliefs.

 Cultural workforce diversity statistics in the United States

-• The U.S. Bureau of Labor Statistics shows the cultural makeup of the foreign-born workforce.
-The U.S. BLS reports that Hispanic or Latino workers made up 48.7% of the foreign-born labor force in 2024, while Asian workers accounted for 24.6%.
+• The U.S. Bureau of Labor Statistics shows the foreign-born workforce.
+For example, the U.S. BLS reports that Hispanic or Latino workers made up 48.7% of the foreign-born labor force in 2024, while Asian workers made up 24.6%.

-• Statista highlights earnings differences among foreign-born workers.
-Statista notes that foreign-born full-time wage and salary workers earned a median of $987 per week in 2023, compared with $1,140 for native-born workers.
+• Statista highlights pay gaps among foreign-born workers.
+Meanwhile, Statista notes that foreign-born full-time workers earned a median of $987 per week in 2023, while native-born workers earned $1,140.

 Age and generation workforce diversity statistics in the United States

-• U.S. Labor Force data highlights rising education levels across generations.
-The U.S. Labor Force reports a decline in workers without a high school diploma, dropping from about 9% among Baby Boomers to 6.7% among Millennials.
+• U.S. Labor Force data shows rising education.
+For instance, the share of workers without a high school diploma dropped from about 9% among Baby Boomers to 6.7% among Millennials.
+Meanwhile, the share with only a high school diploma also fell from 30.1% to 25.8%.

-• Deloitte shows growing interest in degree-level education.
-Deloitte notes that the share of workers with a bachelor’s degree or higher increased from roughly 34.4% for Baby Boomers to 43.6% for Millennials.
+• Deloitte shows growing interest in degrees.
+In addition, Deloitte notes that the share with a bachelor’s degree or higher rose from about 34.4% for Baby Boomers to 43.6% for Millennials.
+Notably, Deloitte adds that 32.8% of elder Gen Z workers hold a bachelor’s degree.

 Political workforce diversity statistics in the United States

-• Gallup highlights the nation’s near-even political split.
-Gallup’s 2024 data shows that 49% of U.S. adults identify as Democrats or lean Democratic, while 48% identify as Republicans or lean Republican.
+• Gallup highlights a near-even split.
+For example, Gallup’s 2024 data shows that 49% of U.S. adults lean Democratic, while 48% lean Republican.

-• Pew Research Center reveals concern about political influence on social media.
-Pew Research finds that 78% of Americans believe social media companies hold too much political power, up from 72% in 2020.
+• Pew Research reveals concern about social media power.
+Meanwhile, Pew Research finds that 78% of Americans believe social media firms hold too much political power, up from 72% in 2020.

 The future of workforce diversity in the United States